giantswarm/docs/src/content/reference/gsctl/list-clusters.md

 - `NAME`: The name selected for the cluster on creation.
 - `RELEASE`: The version number of the release used by the cluster.
 For older clusters, this may be `n/a`.
 - `CREATED`: The date and time when the cluster has been created (UTC).

+## Argument reference

+- `--output` or `-o`: Using this flag with the value `json`, the output can be printed in JSON format.
+This is convenient for use in automation.
+The default output format is `table`, which results in an output like shown above.
+- `--show-deleting`: Set this flag to also list clusters that are currently being deleted and add a `DELETING SINCE` column.
+Has no effect with `--output json`, as JSON output contains all clusters, deleted or not.

 ## Related